Tafara-N/Code-Practise/Python/Books/Introducing Python/chapter-4/README.md

 - `4.4` Use a list comprehension to make a list of the `even` numbers in `range(10)`.

-4.5 Use a dictionary comprehension to create the dictionary squares.
-Use range(10) to return the keys, and use the square of each key as its value.
+- `4.5` Use a dictionary comprehension to create the dictionary `squares`.
+Use `range(10)` to return the keys, and use the square of each key as its value.

 4.6 Use a set comprehension to create the set odd from the odd numbers in range(10).
 4.7 Use a generator comprehension to return the string 'Got ' and a number for the numbers in range(10).
 Iterate through this by using a for loop.